t4wE/vlang.io/README.md

 npm run build
 ```

-*note: You can't run the whole site locally, because of proprietary backend, but you can preview the html file `index.html` for styling css.*
+*note: You can't run the whole site locally, because of proprietary backend, but you can preview the html file `index.html` in ``build`` folder for styling css.*

 ## How To Contribute